dalaing/little-languages/blog/posts/b/semantics.md

 # Theorems

-We still could have messed up our rules.
+Back in the here and now, we have more immediate concerns - we still could have messed up our rules.
 The patterns could overlap, we could have forgotten something, or there could be a typo in our code.
 We want to try to rule that out.